Ice Cube: Early life

-O'Shea Jackson was born in Los Angeles on June 15, 1969, to hospital clerk and custodian Doris and machinist and UCLA groundskeeper Hosea Jackson.
+O'Shea Jackson was born in Los Angeles on June 15, 1969, to hospital clerk and custodian Doris and machinist and University of California, Los Angeles (UCLA) groundskeeper Hosea Jackson.
 He has an older brother, and they had a half-sister who was murdered when Cube was 12.
 He is a cousin of fellow rappers Del tha Funky Homosapien and Kam.
 He grew up on Van Wick Street in the Westmont section of South Los Angeles.
 In ninth grade at George Washington Preparatory High School in Los Angeles, Cube began writing raps after being challenged by his friend "Kiddo" in typewriting class.
 Kiddo lost.
 He has said that his stage name came from his older brother, who "threatened to slam [him] into a freezer and pull [him] out when [he] was an ice cube".

 Cube also attended William Howard Taft High School in the Woodland Hills area of Los Angeles.
 He was bused 40 mi to the suburban school from his home in a high-crime neighborhood.
 In Q3 of 1987, soon after he wrote and recorded a few locally successful rap songs with N.W.A, he enrolled at the Phoenix Institute of Technology Phoenix, Arizona.
-In 1988, with a diploma in architectural drafting, he returned to Los Angeles and rejoined N.W.A, but kept a career in architecture drafting as a backup plan.
+He earned a one-year diploma in architectural drafting and he returned to Los Angeles and rejoined N.W.A, keeping a career in architecture drafting as a backup plan.